cfont/javascriptFromScratchPluralSight/m6/notes.md

 * arrays are the only collection class in javascript. a special object type.
 * regardless of using single or double quotes for strings the other type can be used within the quotes without causing a problem.
 * you can also escape the quotes using "\".
+* a tool for regex: regexbuddy is an app for windows that helps build these
+* another tool for regex: regexlib.com is a web app

 So, from the script.js file we create the following files in order: